lyolishe/yandex_messenger/README.md

 - Traching your friends on map in real time! //WIP

 ### **Install**
-do "~git clone https://github.com/lyolishe/mf.messenger.praktikum.yandex.git" or just go to https://wonderful-blackwell-7a88a7.netlify.app
+For correct work of the app, please install yarn. do "~git clone https://github.com/lyolishe/mf.messenger.praktikum.yandex.git" or just go to https://wonderful-blackwell-7a88a7.netlify.app